+In the medieval era, many different cultural groups lived in the German states.
+There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Baze include Bez, Bezz, Bezze, Beze, Bes, Bese, Baz, Baez, Bazz, Baezz, Bazze, Baezze, Baze, Baeze, Bas, Baes, Base, Baese, Bezer and many more.

 Early Notables of the Baze family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Baze Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Baze Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Baze family to the New World and Oceana
+Migration of the Baze family

 Austria was made a republic after the First World War.
 The Austro-Hungarian Empire was broken up by the Treaty of Versailles and many of its people found themselves in the new nation of Czechoslovakia.
 Many other Austrians and expatriate Austrians made their way to North America in the 20th century.
 Most landed in Philadelphia, later continuing on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Some Austrian settlers also went to western Canada and Ontario.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Baze or a variant listed above: Elizabeth Besse who arrived in Maryland in 1663; Wein Baes arrived in Long Island in 1680; John Bezer, accompanied by his wife Susanna and their five children, arrived in Pennsylvania in 1681.